Conclave to elect a new pope will start on May 7 as cardinals get to know one another

 While Francis stacked the ranks with his cardinals, it is not necessarily the case that all of them will want to see the church continue in his image.

-On Monday morning, any glimpse of a red cap appearing along St. Peter’s Square’s stately colonnade set journalists running with cameras and voice recorders aloft to capture the mood inside.
+On Monday, any glimpse of a red cap appearing along St. Peter’s Square’s stately colonnade set journalists running with cameras and voice recorders aloft to capture the mood inside.

 African voices